isabella232/journeys.en/help/using/building-journeys/sharing-common-fields.md

 #### instanceEnded

-Indicate if the instance is ended (sucessfully or not)
+Indicates if the instance has ended (sucessfully or not).

 Type: boolean

 #### eventId

-Event id in processing, for the step processing.
+Event Id in processing, for the step processing.
 If the event is an external one, the value is its eventId.
-If the event is an internal one, the value is the internal eventId (such as scheduledNotificationReceived, executedAction, ...)
+If the event is an internal one, the value is the internal eventId (such as scheduledNotificationReceived, executedAction, etc.).

 Type: string

 #### nodeId

-client node id (from the canvas).
-It may allow in the future to link stepEvents to journey version canvas
+Client node id (from the canvas).

 Type: string

 #### stepId

-Unique id of the step that is currently in processing
+Unique id of the step that is currently being processed.

-Type: strinG
+Type: string

 #### stepName

-Name of the step that is currently in processing
+Name of the step that is currently being processed.

 Type: string

 #### stepType

-Type of the step
+Type of the step.

 Type: string